starryzone/starrybot-discord/README.md

 ## DISCORD TO IMPROVE

 - private messages should emojis
-- close down command for when the starrybot is kicked so we can delete roles
+- close down command for when the StarryBot is kicked so we can delete roles
 - having to add the bot twice could be improved
 - it would be nicer to know if we knew if a person was an admin or not, this would make it easier for us